The Lancet Oncology DECEMBER 07, 2020

 Setting

-Population Patients with MRI-diagnosed locally advanced rectal cancer featuring high-risk factors (cT4a/b, extramural vascular invasion, cN2, involved mesorectal fascia, or enlarged lateral lymph nodes).
+Population Adults with newly diagnosed, MRI-defined high-risk locally advanced rectal cancer (featuring at least one of: cT4a/b, cN2, extramural vascular invasion, involved/threatened mesorectal fascia, or enlarged lateral lymph nodes).

-Intervention Short-course radiotherapy (5x5 Gy) followed by six cycles of CAPOX or nine cycles of FOLFOX4 and subsequent total mesorectal excision (TME).
+Intervention Total neoadjuvant therapy (TNT): short-course radiotherapy (5x5 Gy) followed by consolidation systemic chemotherapy (6 cycles of CAPOX or 9 cycles of FOLFOX4), then total mesorectal excision (TME).

-Outcome Disease-related treatment failure (DrTF), defined as the first occurrence of locoregional failure, distant metastasis, a new primary colon tumor, or treatment-related death.
+Outcome Disease-related treatment failure (DrTF) at 3 years, defined as the first occurrence of locoregional failure, distant metastasis, a new primary colorectal tumor, or treatment-related death.

 Study Limitations